Global Virus Network (GVN) Presents Mosquito-Borne Virus Expert for Scientific Excellence

 May 2, 2016, Atlanta, GA: The Global Virus Network (GVN), representing 35 Centers of Excellence and 5 Affiliates in 26 countries, and comprising foremost experts in every class of virus causing disease in humans, today announced Scott Weaver, MS, PhD, as the first recipient of the GVN Robert C. Gallo Award for Scientific Excellence.
 Dr. Weaver is Chair of GVN’s Chikungunya and Zika Task Forces as well as director of the University of Texas Medical Branch’s Institute for Human Infections and Immunity and scientific director of the Galveston National Laboratory, a GVN Center of Excellence.
 The Award was presented by José Esparza, MD, PhD, president of the GVN and Raymond Schinazi, PhD, Hon Dsc, member of the GVN Board of Advisors and Zika Task Force and the Frances Winship Walters Professor at Emory University.
 The honor was bestowed during a scientific meeting entitled, “Bridging the Sciences: Zika Virus,” organized by Emory University and co-sponsored by GVN in Atlanta, Georgia May 1-3, 2016.

-“It was unanimous when deciding who should receive the inaugural Award, and it is my great pleasure that Dr. Scott Weaver will be the first honoree,” said Dr. Robert C. Gallo, co-founder and scientific director of the Global Virus Network (GVN), The Homer and Martha Gudelsky Distinguished Professor in Medicine, co-founder and director of the Institute of Human Virology at the University of Maryland School of Medicine, a GVN Center of Excellence.
+“It was unanimous when deciding who should receive the inaugural Award, and it is my great pleasure that Dr. Scott Weaver will be the first honoree,” said Dr. Robert C. Gallo, Co-founder and International Scientific Advisor of the Global Virus Network (GVN), The Homer and Martha Gudelsky Distinguished Professor in Medicine, co-founder and director of the Institute of Human Virology at the University of Maryland School of Medicine, a GVN Center of Excellence.
 “Dr. Weaver is not only a leader in the GVN, but an exceptional public health virologist who is most deserving of this recognition.
 A warm congratulations to Dr. Weaver.”

 [one_whole]Scott Weaver, MS, PhD Biography